 Batting practice jerseys are worn while players practice their hitting.
 They're much plainer than authentic game jerseys, but they're still fully licensed.
 Made of lightweight polyester, they have a team logo on the front, the latest versions have Cool Base technology like authentic jerseys do.

-Throwback baseball jerseys are designed to look like the ones players used to wear.
+Throwback baseball jerseys are designed to look like what the players used to wear.
 Covering the history of the game, Mitchell & Ness is the exclusive manufacturer of vintage-style jerseys.
 Each is designed to the exact specifications of the original jerseys, including patches.
 They're noted with a Cooperstown Collection tag sewn on to the front.

 Throwback jerseys have timeless appeal as they often highlight past greats and fan favorites.